Year End Summary 2018-19

 The P60 summarises an employee’s total pay and deductions for the year.
 You need to provide a form P60 (either paper or electronic) to each employee on the payroll who was working for you on the last day of the tax year (5 April).
 The employee must receive their P60 no later than 31 May.
 See the P60 guide for more information.

-There are a number of items that will affect payroll in 2018-19, such as changes to Auto-enrolment minimum pension contributions, Student Loan repayment thresholds, and Scottish income tax rates.
-For more information on these items and others please see the New for 2018-19 guide.
+There are a number of items that will affect payroll in 2019-20, such as changes to Auto-enrolment minimum pension contributions, Postgraduate student loans, Welsh Tax Code.
+For more information on these items and others please see the New for 2019-20 guide.

 5) – Important deadlines

-19 April 2018 – You must have sent all RTI submissions for the tax year 2017-18 by this date.
-This includes any FPS re-submissions / amendments as well as your final EPS submission for the year.
-(You should of course still submit FPS returns on or before the pay date as per HMRC rules.)
+- 5 April 2019 – You must have sent your final FPS for the tax year 2018-19 by this date (although you should of course still submit FPS returns on or before the final pay date of the year, as per HMRC rules, which may be before 5 April 2019)

-6 July 2018 – Expenses and benefits annual returns – P11D and P11d(b) are still sent as a separate submission to HMRC and should be sent by 6 July 2018 where applicable.
+- 6 July 2019 – Expenses and benefits annual returns – If you provide employees with expenses and benefits then P11D and P11d(b) are still sent as a separate submission to HMRC and should be sent by 6 July 2019 where applicable.